Milk and Water Testing

 The laboratory also tests private drinking water samples.
 However, since private water sources are not regulated, there are no standards for the bacterial quality of these samples.
 Private citizens can only submit samples from their wells, springs, cisterns, etc. to be tested for total coliforms and E. coli, which are indicators of bacterial contamination in drinking water.
 Samples will not be tested for minerals, parasites, or chemicals.
 For these tests consult a private laboratory.
 If you have a public health concern (such as an illness), consult your county environmental specialist or the ADH division of engineering for assistance.

 Water samples must be collected in an official ADH sample container.
 The sample bottle will have a white tablet or powder inside the sample bottle.
 This tablet is a chemical called sodium thiosulfate, which is necessary for the testing process.
 The tablet should not be removed from the sample bottle.
 In addition, the bottle should not be rinsed or wiped out.
 Once the sample is collected it must be received in time to analyze it within 30 hours of collection.
-The Specimen Receiving Laboratory accepts samples M-F 8:00 a.m. – 4:00 p.m. at the back door of the laboratory.
-This is the entrance off Palm Street labeled the “Sample Receiving Dock.”
+The laboratory accepts samples M-F 8:00 a.m. – 4:00 p.m.at the front desk of the Glen Baker Public Health Laboratory.
 The tests done at the Public Health Laboratory help determine the safety of drinking water for human consumption.
 The lab does not evaluate water ponds or other bodies of water to determine if the water is safe for fish or livestock to drink or for any other purpose.

 Testing of samples requires a 24 hours incubation period.
 Consult your public water utility or the ADH Division of Engineering if you get a report of “unsafe” on your sample.